 Once a gibbon arrives, what happens?

 When a gibbon arrives at the project, rehabilitation begins in quarantine.
-Each gibbon stays in quarantine for three months and is given a full medical examination, testing for any diseases they may have contracted.
+A full medical examination is given, testing for any diseases.
 Those that are infected will live their life in quarantine.
 Gibbons who are disease free are moved to the rehabilitation site to hopefully one day be released back into the wild.
-The journey is very long, hard and often frustrating for both gibbons and staff alike.
+The journey is long, hard and often frustrating for both gibbons and staff alike.
 Gibbons can live to 35 years of age in the wild, often longer in captivity, which is a big responsibility for the staff.

 Many gibbons arrive never having had the opportunity to swing from branch to branch.
 Some don’t know how to drink with their hands, having previously only used bottles and plastic straws.
 They must learn how to act like a wild gibbon again.
-Often they have been kept in small bird cages, when transferred to the larger cages, they sit in a corner, overwhelmed.
+Often they have been kept in small bird cages, when transferred to the larger cages, they can be very overwhelmed.
 For some this is the first time they have encountered another gibbon in many years, or heard another gibbon sing.

 When staff believe two gibbons could be a good match, they are moved closer together.
 Introductions take a lot of time and hard work, some have been successful, some haven’t.
 Only when two gibbons have had a baby together will they be considered for release.
 No gibbon can be released solo as they will not survive.